Afternoon: Registration at the motel between 3:00 and 4:30 p.m.

 Lunch: Lunch at noon

-Afternoon: Our small island has an outstanding museum, rated by Trip Adviser as one of the top 5 attractions on Chincoteague.
+Afternoon: Our small island has an outstanding museum, rated by Trip Adviser as one of the top attractions on Chincoteague.
 With your expert guide, explore the museum's exhibits including a rare 1st order Fresnel lighthouse lens, surprising shipwreck finds, handmade artifacts from the past, and much more.
 Uncover the unique 300-year old history of Chincoteague and Assateague as you learn how and why its resilient people survived and adapted despite isolation, storms, wars, and changing economies.
+Depart from the motel dock, and enjoy a late afternoon cruise along the Chincoteague waterfront as a guide points out places of historic interest and describes how the waterfront has changed over time.

 Dinner: Dinner at 5:00 p.m.
-This dinner will be waterfront at the Island Resort and feature small plates based on historical recipes paired with wine.
+This dinner, overlooking Chincoteague Bay, will feature small plates, prepared by a local chef, using island heirloom recipes paired with wine.

 Breakfast: Breakfast at 8 a.m.